Home Compare MCO vs SCCO

 Moody's vs Southern Copper: Which Stock Looks Stronger in 2026?

-Southern Copper holds the cleaner structural position, with the lead spread across profitability and stability.
+Southern Copper holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Moody's does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Southern Copper is in better shape — its trend is intact while Moody's's trend has broken down.
 That puts structure and market broadly in agreement — Southern Copper's lead looks more confirmed than conflicted.

 Trajectory Similarity